pulumi/pulumi-hugo/themes/default/content/docs/concepts/inputs-outputs/apply.md

 vpc.vpc_id.apply(print_id)
 ```

 Think of `vpc_id` as a variable that is being passed to a function, and it's value is being used to create the string in our print statement.
-Writing it the first way using the inline `lambda` is just the short-form version of the above example.
+Writing it using the inline `lambda` way is just the short-form version of the above example.

 ## Create new output values [WIP]